We GLEAN (to) GLOM (to) GROK EQUUS CABALLUS

 Here you saw the 'Points on a Horse' picture.

-- Check out the 'anatomy and physiology' information on the page.
+'anatomy and physiology' information on the page.

 ---- Equine Conformation